-Remark 3.3 Algorithm 1 is a naive variant of the scalarized SR because it runs for each set of weights in S the single objective successive rejects algorithm from Audibert et al. (2010).
+Remark 3.3 Algorithm 1 is a naive variant of the scalarized SR because it runs for each set of weights in S the single objective successive rejects algorithm from [5].
 To improve its performance, samples of the active arms are used by all the scalarization functions.
 The pseudo-code is given in Algorithm 2.
-Unlike in Algorithm 1, all the scalarization functions have common rounds.
-This means that an arm active for at least a scalarization function in the round k is pulled only for $n_k - n{k-1}$ times.
-This is the main difference between Algorithm 1 and Algorithm 2.
+Unlike in Algorithm 1, all the scalarization